chrisbinnie/linux-server-security/index.md

 twitter_card: "summary_large_image"
 ---

-# Linux Server Security Guide: Hardening Your Infrastructure
+# Chris Binnie - Linux Server Security: Hardening Your Infrastructure

 > **Secure your Linux infrastructure with this security guide.** Learn essential hardening techniques from my working notes including intrusion detection and defense strategies for: Ubuntu, CentOS, RHEL and Debian servers.
 This guide covers many facets from basic setup to advanced threat protection.